Thursday, December 10, 2009

 3. Turn on your ice cream maker and pour in the pumpkin mixture.

-4. Church until it's a stiff soft-serve consistency.
+4. Churn until it's a stiff soft-serve consistency.

 5. Pour into a freezer safe container and freeze until firm.